-The EWCS.WDN bit can be polled to determine when the write completes.
+The bit EWCS.WDN can be polled to determine when the write completes.
 This is only necessary for EEPROM writes, which can take up to 24 ms to complete.
 Shadow register writes complete immediately in one system clock cycle after synchronization.